 - Do you avoid social situations that involve food?

 - Are you more withdrawn from important relationships?
 Are you more secretive about eating and exercise behaviors?

-- Are you more obsessive, more compulsive and more rigid about your eating and weight behaviors?
+- Are you more obsessive, more compulsive or more rigid about your eating and weight behaviors?

 Health Services Nutritionist

 All of these services are free and confidential.